 Each licensee is responsible for making full disclosure to all candidates inquiring about time purchases.
 Thus, it is the station's responsibility to educate its rep firm about its political policies and rates and to provide the rep firm with adequate numbers of copies of its current political Disclosure Statements.
 Stations should immediately notify rep firms of any changes in rates, policies, classes, availability, etc. when political sales are being made.
+If a station provides an outdated rate card to a candidate's representative, the station will be bound even if the station's current rates are higher than those shown on the rate card distributed by the station's rep firm.
 Detailed records of the station's efforts to keep the rep up to date should be maintained.
 Similarly, stations must obtain from their rep firms information about requests for political time and must place that information in their public files.